navesadeh/full-cache/README.md

 ## 🛠 Defining Cache Behavior (Server-Side)

-📌 **By default, only endpoints explicitly listed in the configuration will be cached.** Any `fetch` call not matching a configured host + endpoint + method will bypass CoreCache and go directly to the network.
+📌 **By default, only endpoints explicitly listed in the configuration will be cached.** Any `fetch` call not matching a configured host + endpoint + method will bypass FullCache and go directly to the network.

-⏱️ **Note:** While we use the `ttl` field to determine response freshness, the real strength of CoreCache lies in its use of accurate `lastModified` timestamps.
+⏱️ **Note:** While we use the `ttl` field to determine response freshness, the real strength of FullCache lies in its use of accurate `lastModified` timestamps.

 In most systems, TTLs are just educated guesses.
-But with CoreCache, you can push exact modification times from your backend whenever data is updated (e.g., after an ETL process finishes).
+But with FullCache, you can push exact modification times from your backend whenever data is updated (e.g., after an ETL process finishes).
 This ensures precision-driven caching, avoiding unnecessary requests while guaranteeing freshness.

 TTL acts as a fallback mechanism – it helps when real-time config updates are temporarily unavailable (e.g., offline mode or WebSocket failure) – but ideally, it's rarely the deciding factor.